kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## Daily Log Rotation

 When **pistar-lastqso** is launched, it searches for the most recent MMDVM log in the /var/log/pi-star directory.
 It then watches only that log, to perform it's monitoring.
-When the MMDVMHost service opens a new day's log (at midnight UTC), this program detects this, and re-launches itself to monitor the new log.
+When the MMDVMHost service opens a new day's log (at midnight UTC), this program detects this, and resumes monitoring, but with the new log.

 - **[Section Links](https://github.com/kencormack/pistar-lastqso#contents)**
 - **[Back to Files](https://github.com/kencormack/pistar-lastqso)**